University Handbook, Section J:

 J46 Faculty and unclassified professionals and students have access to photographic services for camera work, photo processing, slides, thesis prints, photography-on-location, and similar photographic needs related to university-sponsored projects.
 Also available for purchase by interdepartmental requisition are color slide and color print films, black and white films, photographic print papers, and chemicals for black and white processing and printing.

-Educational Resources (See Planning and Analysis, F25.)
+Educational Resources (See Data, Assessment, and Institutional Research, F25.)

 University Affiliated Service Organizations